yiyunlinch/zahnihero/README.md

 ## Approach

-I combined hardware (ESP32-C6, I2S sound sensors, and LEDs) with a Supabase-powered database and a simple web interface.
+I combined hardware (ESP32-C6, INMP441 microphone, and LEDs) with a Supabase-powered database and a simple web interface.
 The development focused on delivering clear feedback, minimizing distractions, and providing parental insight.